-Employers have voiced that the graduates lack adequate Technical, Cognitive and Linguistic Skills.
-They also believe that the key they are looking for lies, not in mere cognitive knowledge, but its application to solve a real-world, ill-structured problem.
-Real-world problems are quite different from the well-structured ‘perfect-condition’ classroom problems, where students only required to translate problem-narrative into equations and solve the equations to validate that the values satisfy the problem.
+Employers have voiced that the graduates lack adequate Technical, Cognitive and Linguistic skills.
+They also believe that the key they are looking for lies not in mere cognitive knowledge, but its application to solve real world, ill-structured problem.
+Real world problems are quite different from the well-structured ‘perfect-condition’ classroom problems, where students only required to translate problem-narrative into equations and solve the equations to validate that the values satisfy the problem.
 This is a linear process that students memorize and habituate to.
 It develops students with superficial engineering knowledge rather than understanding it profoundly.

 In totality, the situation is becoming grim with each passing year.
 This situation is endemic at all levels, Diploma-Engineering, Graduate-Engineering or Applied Sciences.
 Evidently the student must look beyond the classroom teaching to uplift their lot.

 A fresh approach to learning, beyond just passing the exams, is offered by 2Learn.
 The key feature of 2Learn is the method and schedule followed for the conduct of courses.
 The probability of success for students who will follow 2Learn’s content, curriculum and method with certainly gain a loyt more than just flying colors in their exams.